Claim: Photograph shows an Arizona man who keeps his dead wife's corpse in a glass-enclosed coffee table.

 Origins: Shades of Juan Peron: a heartbroken husband has his dead wife's body preserved and keeps it around the house.
 In this case, however, the grieving widower has also incorporated his beloved's corpse into a functional home furnishing!

-This one is just a macabre but silly story.
+This tale is merely a macabre but silly story.
 Every state of the U.S. has laws governing who can transport dead bodies and how they can be disposed of, and "The husband would like to take his wife's corpse home to keep in his coffee table" doesn't pass muster in any state, no matter how much a "cemetery caretaker" might sympathize with the bereaved, and no matter what influential "authorities" might grant permission.
 Nor would a glass case (even an airtight one) keep a body entirely free from the effects of post-mortem changes and decomposition.
 Poor Lucy would had to have been treated with some very advanced embalming and

 mummification techniques costing many thousands of dollars to preserve her, and even then she still wouldn't look this good.
 (The idea of preserving a dead person's body in a glass case has certainly been around for quite a while, as a 1903 patent demonstrates.)